Global demand for oil and natural gas will crash within a decade, according to Jeremy Rifkin, president of the Foundation on Economic Trends.

 Rifkin has been an advisor to some of China's highest-ranking energy executives.
 And he acknowledges that the country is increasing natural gas consumption over the short term to offset the phasing out of coal use.
 But he insists that the country's longer-term goal is to jack up solar and wind power generation and eliminate virtually all fossil-fuel use.

 "The disruption is already beginning to happen," Rifkin declares in The Green New Deal.

 The book is a follow-up to his 2011 bestseller, The Third Industrial Revolution: How Lateral Power Is Transforming Energy, the Economy, and the World.

-In 2017, Vice Media released documentary based on the book, which explored how distributed renewable energy generation and the sharing economy were going to bring transformative changes.
-He talked about his ideas at a lecture in 2018 at the University of British Columbia.
+In 2017, Vice Media released a documentary based on the book, which explored how distributed renewable energy generation and the sharing economy were going to bring transformative changes.
+Rifkin talked about his ideas at a lecture in 2018 at the University of British Columbia.
 (See below.)

 Yet he suggests in his new book that much of the rest of the world has failed to take notice of the growth of distributed and more decentralized renewable-energy generation in Europe and China.

 "The major gas-producing nations are upping natural gas production, installing pipelines across continents, and establishing cross-ocean supply lanes in a frenzied pace to capture the global market," Rifkin writes.